max397574/colortils.nvim/readme.md

     -- The default in which colors should be saved
     -- This can be hex, hsl or rgb default_format = "hex",
+    -- String: default color if no color is found default_color = "#000000",
     -- Border for the float
     border = "rounded",
     -- Some mappings which are used inside the tools